*This post contains affiliate links. See my full disclosure here.*

 - huevos (eggs)

 - and many more!

-After watching the segments a few times we started using the flash cards.
+After watching the segments a few times we started using the flashcards.
 I kept some in my purse so we could go over them at random times while out and about.
-Eventually the kids started quizzing each other and didn’t need me to guide them with the cards anymore.
+Eventually, the kids started quizzing each other and didn’t need me to guide them through the cards anymore.

 We also used the stickers to label a few things around the house.